curiostegui/skip_prediction/analysis-report.md

 **Data Acquisition**

-Using the "Download your data" feature in Spotify, I requested and aquired my listening data history, spanning from 2013 to 2025.
+Using the "Download your data" feature in Spotify, I requested and acquired my listening data history, spanning from 2013 to 2025.

 To increase the complexity of the dataset, I gathered the audio features (for ex. energy, key, tempo) of the songs in my history from kaggle datasets.
 In addition, I web scraped the lyrics to each song from the AZlyrics website.

 **Model Selection**

-The dataset I'm using high-dimensional (+100 columns when inlcuding TDIF toakens), and contains varied categorical and numerical data types.
+The dataset I'm using is high-dimensional (+100 columns when inlcuding TDIF toakens), and contains varied categorical and numerical data types.
 Both Elastic Net Logistic Regression and XGBoost were selected because they can both address this.
 LSTM will be used to look at temporal

 - **Elastic Net:** A linear model that handles feature selection through it's L1 and L2 regularization.
 Any irrelevant features will have their coefficient reduced or remove altogether.
 A key advantage is the interpretability of the coefficients, which reveals the direction of the relationship between the features and the likelihood of a skip event.